 I received a B.A. with First Class Honours in Linguistics from McGill University in 2007, and completed a Ph.D in Linguistics at the University of Edinburgh in 2012.
 Having done various teaching at Edinburgh and Aberdeen during my time as a postgraduate and after, I began my current position as a Lecturer in Linguistics in autumn 2013.

 I do research in theoretical syntax; my doctoral dissertation looked at restrictions on the syntactic distribution of adverbs, and I won the Richard M. Hogg Prize in 2013 for a paper on this topic.
 I work as well on morphosyntactic variation, which speaks to the importance of using evidence from ‘Non-Standard’ linguistic varieties to enrich our understanding of syntactic structure.
 To this effect, I published a chapter on constructions such as The car needs washed, used in Scotland and the American Midlands, in 2014.
 More recently I have been collaborating with colleagues in Computing Science on optimising Internet-based collection of grammaticality judgments (see here and here for some discussion).
 I also have a strong personal interest in first language acquisition.

-My first book, English Syntax: A Minimalist Account of Structure and Variation, is due to be published by Edinburgh University Press in February 2020.
+My book English Syntax: A Minimalist Account of Structure and Variation is now available from Edinburgh University Press.

 I am currently on leave, and will not be teaching in the 2019–2020 academic year.